SahanThiwanka/solar-monitoring-system/README.md

      Also I was inserted exception handling.

+* In this project I am using dht11 sensor to get ambient temperature.
      ![Screenshot 2022-09-28 194611](https://user-images.githubusercontent.com/73154273/192803089-2030aec1-516a-4ca5-af82-dd38bd86eb41.png)

      The project data insert code.
 I used php language.
 It contribution is what ever value push on python code those values insert to data base.